Frieston

 Frieston is a village in the South Kesteven district of Lincolnshire, England.
 It is situated just west of the A607 road, and 7 mi north from the market town of Grantham.
 Frieston is conjoined to the southern part of the village of Caythorpe.

 Frieston lies within Caythorpe civil parish.
-Local government has been arranged in this way since the reorganisation of 1 April 1974, which resulted from the 1972 Local Government Act.
+Local government has been arranged in this way since the reorganisation of 1 April 1974, which resulted from the Local Government Act 1972.
 Hitherto, the parish had formed part of the Parts of Kesteven.
 Kesteven was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the 1888 Local Government Act Kesteven had been, in most respects, a county in itself.
+Since the Local Government Act 1888 Kesteven had been, in most respects, a county in itself.

-This seems to be an example of the migration of a village.
-'Frieston' is a name which belongs to the 5th-century settlement of Britain by Anglo-Saxons, in this area mainly Angles, but in this case Frisians.
+It is believed that the name 'Frieston' is derived from the Frisians, who are known to have settled in Britain during the 5th and 6th Centuries AD.
+However, their numbers were small compared to the much larger Anglo-Saxon population.
 The thorpe element of Caythorpe indicates a secondary settlement by Vikings, in this case probably Danes, at some time between 800 and 1050.